 Despite significant advancements in multimodal large language models (MLLMs), a critical challenge remains in ensuring these models' responses are grounded in visual content rather than solely derived from linguistic cues~\cite{tong2024eyes,zhai2023halle-switch,miyai2024unsolvable}.
-Vision-language models often treat language as a bag of words, lacking meaningful engagement with word order, attributes, or relationships~\cite{ma2023crepe,thrush2022winoground,tong2024eyes,yuksekgonul2022and}, and exhibit poor grounding and spatial reasoning abilities~\cite{chen2024spatialvlm,tong2024eyes,zhang-etal-2024-countercurate}.
+Vision-language models (VLMs) often treat language as a bag of words, lacking meaningful engagement with word order, attributes, or relationships~\cite{ma2023crepe,thrush2022winoground,tong2024eyes,yuksekgonul2022and}, and exhibit poor grounding and spatial reasoning abilities~\cite{chen2024spatialvlm,tong2024eyes,zhang-etal-2024-countercurate}.

 Current evaluation methods utilize Visual Question Answering or Image-Text Retrieval to evaluate the compositional reasoning or grounding abilities of MLLMs.
 However, these methods provide an indirect assessment of the models' visual grounding capabilities.
-In contrast, the Referring Expression Comprehension (REC) task requires the model to directly output the bounding box coordinates based on a given expression, serving as an ideal testing ground for MLLMs.
+In contrast, the Referring Expression Comprehension (REC) task requires a model to directly output the bounding box coordinates of a target object based on a given language expression, serving as an ideal testing ground for MLLMs.

 Recent MLLMs, leveraging substantial grounding data~\cite{chen2023shikra,wang_visionllm_2023, wang2023cogvlm} and specifically designed visual modules~\cite{you2024ferret,li2024covlm}, have achieved impressive results on common REC benchmarks like RefCOCO/+/g~\cite{yu2016modeling}.
 However, these benchmarks lack considerations of compositional reasoning, allowing models to perform well without understanding linguistic structure or even without the expression~\cite{cirik-etal-2018-visual,akula-etal-2020-words}.
-Additionally, current vision-language models struggle with negative samples, where the target object is absent from the image~\cite{chen2020cops,kurita2023refego,you2024ferret}.
+Additionally, current VLMs struggle with negative samples, where the target object is absent from the image~\cite{chen2020cops,kurita2023refego,you2024ferret}.
 This limitation is further exacerbated by the lack of robustness in existing datasets, which fail to provide the necessary complexity and variability to thoroughly evaluate MLLMs.

 \textbf{In response, we introduce FineCops-Ref}, a benchmark specifically designed to address these limitations.
 Our dataset introduces controlled difficulty levels, compelling MLLMs to perform fine-grained reasoning across object categories, attributes, and multi-hop relationships.
 We classify the difficulty levels based on the number of attributes and relationships necessary for locating the target object.
 For instance, if there is only one possible target in the image, the difficulty level is 1 regardless the complexity of the expression.
 If the model needs to understand at least two or more relationships and attribute information, the difficulty level is 3.
 Moreover, FineCops-Ref incorporates negative samples crafted through meticulous editing, testing the models' resilience against misalignments and hallucinations, thereby assessing their true visual grounding capabilities.